ffoflonker/gene-neighborhoods/README.md

 --tabular

-tabular output showing gene IDs for clustered genes, P= orthologous gene present in genome, but not clustered, A= orthologous gene absent from genome.
+tabular text and html output showing gene IDs for clustered genes, Present= orthologous gene present in genome, but not clustered, Aabsent= orthologous gene absent from genome.

 --stats